 MEET OUR STAFF

-We have a diverse array of dedicated staff who are passionate about Christ & His work.
+Our dedicated staff are passionate about Christ & His Work.

 Rev. Mike Bruce

 Mike's journey of life and faith began in the little town of Bennettsville, South Carolina.
 His early faith formation occurred in a loving, Christian home and also within the faithful, loving embrace of his home church, First United Methodist Church.

 Rev. Karen Jones

 Associate Minister Rev. Karen Jones is a life-long Methodist and was ordained in 2011.
 She earned her Bachelor's degree from the University of South Carolina and Master of Divinity from Candler School of Theology at Emory University.

 Margaret Downs, our Director of Music Ministries, is a native of Charleston.
 She graduated from Middleton High School in 1986 and then pursued a Bachelor of Music Education degree from Converse College in Spartanburg, South Carolina.